redis/hiredis/README.md

 ```

 On a *connect*, the `status` argument is set to `REDIS_OK` if the connection attempt succeeded.
 In this
 case, the context is ready to accept commands.
 If it is called with `REDIS_ERR` then the
 connection attempt failed.
 The `err` field in the context can be accessed to find out the cause of the error.
-After a failed connection attempt, the context object is automatically freed by the libary after calling
+After a failed connection attempt, the context object is automatically freed by the library after calling
 the connect callback.
 This may be a good point to create a new context and retry the connection.

 On a disconnect, the `status` argument is set to `REDIS_OK` when disconnection was initiated by the